FRC2539/cougarlib/README.md

 git submodule update --init
 ```

+## Keeping The Libraries Updated
+We recommend using the source control page in VSCode to pull any library changes from GitHub.

+The same results can be achieved using `git submodule ...`, but the source control panel is easier with a complex library like this.

 ### Importing The Library

 In `build.gradle` add the following at the end of the dependencies list: